Mcybertest/Active-Directory-Lab/README.md

 <h2>Description</h2>

-In this lab, I set up an Active Directory home-lab environment with over 1,000 users.
-It simulates a corporate network where client systems communicate within a private network.
-To access the internet, they must go through an external system (Domain Controller in this project).
+In this lab, I set up an Active Directory home-lab environment with over 1,000 users on a simulated corporate network.
 <br />